PAIN

 Your feet may reveal why you hurt: new study links foot pressure to pain

-Knowledge-focused Not yet recruitingThis study looks at how the way your foot presses against the ground might be linked to where and how much pain you feel.
-Researchers will measure foot pressure in 53 healthy young adults aged 18-35 and ask about their pain.
-The goal is to understand if foot pressure patterns can…
+Knowledge-focused Not yet recruitingThis study looks at how the way your foot presses on the ground might be linked to where and how much pain you feel.
+Researchers will measure foot pressure in 53 healthy young adults (ages 18-35) while they stand and walk, and ask them to rate any pain.
+The goal is to understand …

 Matched conditions: PAIN